 Forks or tongs

-- Boil the water: Heat a large pasta pot full of water to boil.
+Boil the water.
+Heat a large pasta pot full of water to boil.
 The water will take at least 20 minutes to boil, so do this before your prepare the corn.

-Drop the corn in the water: Carefully drop in freshly shucked corn into the boiling water.
+Drop the corn in the water.
+Carefully add the corn to the boiling water.
 Poke the ears a little bit so each side gets covered in water.

-- Cook the corn, covered, over medium heat: Cover the pot with a lid and lower heat to medium.
+Cook the corn, covered, over medium heat.
+Cover the pot and reduce the heat to medium.

-- Set a timer: For just softened corn kernels, cook for 4 minutes.
-If you like softer corn, cook for 6-8 minutes.
+Set a timer.
+For just softened corn kernels, cook for 4 minutes.
+If you like softer corn, cook for 6 to 8 minutes.

-- Serve the corn: Serve corn immediately with butter and flaky salt.
+Serve the corn.
+Serve the corn immediately with butter and salt if desired.